AI Traffic Revenue Attribution: The Setup Gap Nobody Fixed Yet

 clickport.track('Purchase', { product: 'Pro Plan' }, { amount: 49.99, currency: 'USD' });

-That fires a custom event with a revenue value attached.
+That fires a custom event with a revenue value on it.
 The event is stored on the session.
-The session already has the AI Search channel.
-In the Custom Events panel, you see total revenue per event name, broken down by source.
-Filter by AI Search, and you see exactly how much revenue came from ChatGPT, how much from Perplexity, how much from Claude.
+The session already holds the AI Search channel.
+In the Custom Events panel you get total revenue per event name, split by source.
+Filter to AI Search and you see exactly how much came from ChatGPT, how much from Perplexity, how much from Claude.

 No Tag Manager.
 No regex.
-No developer required for the basic setup.
-No 48-hour processing delay.
-The data shows up in real time.
+No developer for the basic setup.
+No 48-hour wait.
+The data shows up while you watch.

 GA4's 15-step alternative

-Channel classification (the easier part): Navigate to Admin, Data Display, Channel Groups, create a new channel group, add a channel called "AI Search," set the condition to source matches regex, write the regex pattern:
+Channel classification (the easy part): Go to Admin, then Data Display, then Channel Groups.
+Create a new channel group.
+Add a channel called "AI Search."
+Set the condition to source matches regex.
+Write the pattern:

 chatgpt\.com|chat\.openai\.com|perplexity